ivansoriarab/OpenCore-MSI-CX61-2PC/README.md

   *  More information on how to make them work again can be found in the [_Miscellaneous Fixes_](#special-keys-eject-screen-off-eco-mode-scm-airplane-mode) section

 * **Wi-Fi and Bluetooth LEDs**
-  * As a temporary patch, to enable Wi-Fi and Bluetooth, boot into Windows, run SCM, and activate them from there.<br>
+  * As a quick fix, to enable Wi-Fi and Bluetooth, boot into Windows, run SCM, and activate them from there.<br>
     Repeat these steps each you turn off Wi-Fi or Bluetooth from macOS

 ## Not tested